 Carly McAskill is a researcher, visual artist, teacher and writer.
 She is passionate about the arts and culture, intergenerational pedagogies, research-creation, memory studies, motherline research, feminist pedagogy, arts-based methodology, storytelling, disability and age studies.
-As a visual artist Carly communicates through intricate mark making using mixed media, drawing, painting and collage.
-Through these materials, Carly chronicles her abiding interest in bringing together an assemblage of different representations of women.
+As a visual artist, Carly communicates through intricate mark making using mixed media, drawing, painting and collage.
 The multi-layered images in her work explore identity through meditation on place, time, presence, and inheritance.
 Carly believes in the powers of representation through collage: “the fragments are significant as they become a tool to tell a story and reflect a pattern.”
 Also, the use of flowers in her work act as metaphorical subject matter that addresses emotions and issues around memory, history and identity.

 Currently, Carly is completing her Doctor of Philosophy in Communication Studies at Concordia University.
 She is the recipient of the Ageing + Communication + Technologies (ACT) Doctoral Fellowship (2016-present); ACT Scholarship for Graz International Summer School SEGGAU (2016) as well as Faculty of Arts and Social Science Graduate Fellowship in Ethnic Studies and Social Diversity Award (2016) at Concordia University.
 For the ACT Project, Carly is the financial officer and a researcher for the InterACTion Project.
 Carly’s research uses her art and research background in memory, identity, storytelling, collage, and drawing to lay the foundation for her PhD research-creation project that focuses on making deeper connections to women, mothers, daughters and dementia.